brglng/vim-im-select/README.md

 ### `g:im_select_get_im_cmd`

-This should be a list or a string of the command for getting the current IM key.
+This variable can be set to a list or a string of the command for getting the current IM key.

 e.g.